evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx_performance/_index.md

 ## Climate system

-There is one climate system available.
+Two climate system options are available:

+- **1-zone climate system:** Supports only controlling one shared zone for the whole car.
 - **2-zone climate system:** Supports different temperatures for the driver and passenger.

 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
 This heat pump can save significant energy used for heating in cold weather.